-I had a little bit of an up and down day yesterday and it seems to have marred my mood this morning.
-Having watched my daughter take part in her first Race for Life UK, Cancer Research event; brought back bittersweet thoughts about my own struggles with Cerebral Palsy.
-It’s become more spastic today and I just hate that.
+Up and down days seem to come and go.
+Something seems to have marred my mood this morning.
+Now having watched my daughter take part in her first Race for Life UK, Cancer Research event, has brought back bittersweet thoughts about my own struggles with Cerebral Palsy.

-It was a long way back to the car and as I struggled to walk in the 26c heat, I started to feel sorry for myself and began to ask the same questions.
-Why did I have to deal with Cerebral Palsy and why do I have to feel like this?
-I wanted to be back in that familiar place, until such a time I could deal with those familiar feelings.
+It was a long way back to the car and as I struggled to walk in the 26c heat, I started to feel sorry for myself.
+I wanted to be back in that familiar place, until such a time I could deal with my feelings.

-Of course, I am immensely proud that my daughter is doing all these things.
-I encourage her and she has my total support.
-I however, must find acceptance on my experiences.
-Inevitably, something always comes along to change the way I think and feel about things, then I find myself having to build my emotions back up again.
+Of course, I am immensely proud, and she has my total support, but I need to find an acceptance on my own experiences.
+Inevitably, something always comes along to change the way I think and feel about things, then I find myself having to build myself back up again.

-As I see my family taking charge of their health, I sit back and contemplate my own.
-I need to be more pro-active and although I don’t see myself as being unhealthy, I know I have minor set-backs with a disability to deal with.
+As I see my family taking charge of their lives, I sit back and contemplate my own.
+I need to be more pro-active even though I know I will potentially have set-backs to deal with, particularly because I have a disability to deal with.

-It would be interesting to know if there is anyone out there who has reached 70 and is still healthy; living with CP.
-That would make me so happy.
-It would also take the pressure off any doubts I have living with Cerebral Palsy.
+It would be interesting to know if there is anyone out there who has reached 70 and is still living healthily with Cerebral Palsy.
+It would take the pressure off any doubts I have living with Cerebral Palsy.